Tbrennan6/IcelandicNow/docs/03_introduction-to-icelandic/04_the-infinitive-form.md

 ## Now I Know:
 - the infinitive form of a verb is the unconjugated form of the verb
 - you can recognize the infinitive form of a verb by the word **að* coming before it
-- Icelandic verbs end in *a* in the infinitive form
+- Icelandic verbs typically end in *a* in the infinitive form
 - what the stem and the ending of a verb are